 As Frédéric Filloux has discussed, reader data can also allow publishers to provide customized content that channels the reader towards specific news coverage or ancillary benefits.
 For example, if a reader works in the legal field, coverage of judicial proceedings or opportunities to attend events featuring the legal beat writer could be emphasized.
 More broadly, a publication could also realize whether their coverage matches the interests of their audience base.

 While no newspaper that the American Press Institute examined was similar to the Financial Times in terms of requesting user information, the Tribune Publishing Co. is channeling users toward creating more registered accounts.

-Tribune uses what could be called a “premium metered” model, which may persuade more readers to create user accounts.2 On the newspaper website, article headlines may contain a “premium content” symbol.
+Tribune uses what could be called a “premium metered” model, which may persuade more readers to create user accounts.[ref Tribune Publishing has announced plans to change its digital subscription strategy in 2016.]
+On the newspaper website, article headlines may contain a “premium content” symbol.
 Readers are required to create a free account to access any premium content.
 After users read 5 premium articles, they are required to subscribe to read additional premium content that month.

 By doing so, these newspapers are better able to identify if a person uses multiple devices (such as a work computer, home computer, and mobile device).
 Without registration, such a user might be analyzed as three different people.
 Moreover, they have the contact information of a greater proportion of their digital readers, which can allow them to market special introductory offers towards them.